rust-lang/book/second-edition/src/ch01-02-hello-world.md

 ### Compiling and Running Are Separate Steps

-In “Writing and Running a Rust Program”, we showed you how to run a newly created program.
+In the “Writing and Running a Rust Program” section, we showed you how to run a newly created program.
 We’ll break that process down and examine each step now.

 Before running a Rust program, you have to compile it.
 You can use the Rust compiler by entering the `rustc` command and passing it the name of your source